Website Cookies

 Your mortgage lender will need to know that all alterations have the proper consent and, going forward, when you come to sell the property in the future, you will also need to provide the correct documentation to buyers.

-If you would like to speak to one of our expert property lawyers about buying a listed building, ring us on 0333 3055 189 or email us at info@leadingpropertylawyers.co.uk
+If you are thinking of buying or selling a property, speak to one of our expert lawyers on 0333 305 5189 or email us at info@lpropertylawyers.co.uk

 READ POST